 The online MHA program requires 47 credits to include fieldwork for the degree.
 The curriculum consists of 41 core credits, 3 elective credits, and fieldwork.
 Students entering the program take early foundation courses: HAD 500 Health Care Organization and Administration, HAD 501 Health Care Financial Management I, HAD 505 Health Care Statistics and Research Methods, and HAD 519 Health Services and Systems.
 These courses serve as prerequisites for more advanced courses in the curriculum and establish basic skills, competencies, and core knowledge.
-Healthcare management requires practical applied experience, so students do a fieldwork course in their graduate studies.
-A 3-credit (150 hours) administrative internship is required.
-Other types of fieldwork include a directed study (1-3 cr.).
+Healthcare management requires Applied Practical Experience, so students do a fieldwork course in their graduate studies.
+A 3-credit (150 hours) administrative internship, 1000 hour residency or a directed study (HAD 582) is required.
 The fieldwork site is selected by the student, in consultation with the student's advisor, to complement and assist in achieving career goals.
-The internship (HAD 580) is taken at the end of the program either simultaneously or immediately following HAD 509.
-Students receiving financial aid should contact the Financial Aid office prior to signing up for an administrative internship.
+The internship (HAD 580), Residency (HAD 581) 1000 hours or Directed Study (HAD 582) is taken at the end of the program either simultaneously or immediately following HAD 509.
+Students receiving financial aid should contact the Financial Aid office prior to signing up for an Administrative Internship or Residency.